Pennsylvania Sports Betting

-The Pittsburgh Penguins are five-time Stanley Cup champions, more than any American franchise outside of the Original Six.
+The Pittsburgh Penguins are five-time Stanley Cup champions, more than any American franchise outside the Original Six.
 Penguins legends Mario Lemieux and Jaromir Jagr won back-to-back Cups together in 1991 and 1992, and the team added three more titles over the last decade.
-Today's team is led by future Hall of Famer Sydney Crosby, and Lemieux is now a principal owner.
+Future Hall of Famer Sydney Crosby leads today's team, and Lemieux is now a principal owner.

 The Penguins are the only back-to-back Stanley Cup winners this century and only the fifth ever, and they've won all five titles on the road.
-Pittsburgh fans will hope to lift the Cup on home ice soon at PPG Paints Arena, which they used to share with the Pittsburgh Power, in the Arena Football League.
-The Pens were upset by the Montreal Canadiens in the 2020 playoffs.
+Pittsburgh fans will hope to lift the Cup on home ice soon at PPG Paints Arena, which they shared with the Pittsburgh Power, in the Arena Football League.

-The Broad Street Bullies were the first NHL expansion team after the Original Six era to win the Stanley Cup.
+After the Original Six era, the Broad Street Bullies were the first NHL expansion team to win the Stanley Cup.
 The Flyers did that in 1974 and again in 1975 but have not lifted the Cup in 45 years since.
-The Broad Street Bullies are called as much because they play on Broad Street in the Wells Fargo Center, and because of their typically physical play.
+The Broad Street Bullies are called as much because they play on Broad Street in the Wells Fargo Center and their typically physical play.

 MLS Betting in Pennsylvania

 The Union was founded in 2010 and finished as runner-up in the U.S. Open Cup tournaments in 2014, 2015 and 2018.
 Known as "The U," Brooklyn Nets star Kevin Durant is part of the team's ownership group.
 Based in Chester, Pennsylvania, the team plays at Subaru Park on the banks of the Delaware River.

 A recommended resource to help you bet smartly on hockey in Pennsylvania: